Metropolitan Symphony Orchestra

 Categories: Orchestral & Musical Studies

-Active as an orchestral violinist and violist, Mr. Emanuelson has performed with the Milwaukee Symphony and is a frequent member of the Kenosha and Festival City Symphony Orchestras.
+Active as an orchestral violinist and violist, Mr. Emanuelson has performed with the Milwaukee Symphony Orchestra and is a frequent member of the Kenosha and Festival City Symphony Orchestras.
 He has served as the First Violin Section Coach for the WSMA All-State Honors Orchestra.
 He is a graduate of the University of Colorado at Boulder and Lawrence University.
 He studied violin with Oswald Lehnert, Pasquale Laurino, and Patricia Anders.
 At CU, Mr. Emanuelson was a Suzuki Pedagogy student of William Starr and studied Baroque performance practices with Elizabeth Farr, performing in the CU Early Music Ensemble.
 He has studied conducting with Richard Hynson.

 Growing up in the Milwaukee area in the 1980s, Mr. Emanuelson participated in the MYSO program (then MFY), starting in sixth grade as a violinist and string bassist.
 He also studied music theory with Dr. John Downey.